dino-rodriguez/optibnb/conclusion/conclusion.md

 * Multinomial vector feature
 * More sentiment analysis using features like negations, parts-of-speech, n-grams, and property-specific corpera.
 * Visual feature extraction based on listing photos
+* Using Support Vector Machines for listing classification

 Altogether we had a great time building this model and appreciate all of the support from the CS109a staff!